It’s about 10AM and I’m at the airport in Eindhoven, the Netherlands. I’m about to board my plane back to Malta. I have mixed feelings about it.

 I also got to walk through the Red Light District area.
 For those that don’t know the place, the Red Light District is the legal version of Paceville.

 Prostitutes sit in front of windows wearing very little clothing and if you’re interested, you just knock on the door and they let you in for some fun.

 You won’t ever see something like this anywhere else in the world but in Amsterdam.

 Yes, it is a unique place and I’m glad I chose the city for my short vacation.

 I visited the Rijksmuseum which is full of the most beautiful artworks you could possibly think of.
-From the Middle Ages, to the Renaissance, Romanticism, and even Modern Art, the Rijksmuseum truly represented every age of History and Art.
+From the Middle Ages, to the Renaissance, Romanticism, and even Modern Art, the Rijksmuseum truly represented every age of Art History.

 Although the majority of the painters were Dutch (so I didn’t know any of them), there was a lot to appreciate.
-It felt like walking into the past and observing how different the world was back then and how different the world’s way of thinking was like.
+It felt like walking into the past and observing how different the world was back then and how different the world’s way of thinking was.

 Our technological era would shock these people.